greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/SET_TRANSACTION.html.md

 The available transaction characteristics are the transaction isolation level, the transaction access mode \(read/write or read-only\), and the deferrable mode.

 **Note:** Deferrable transactions require the transaction to be serializable.
 Greenplum Database does not support serializable transactions, so including the `DEFERRABLE` clause has no effect.

-Greenplum Database does not support the `SET TRANSACTION SNAPSHOT` command.

 The isolation level of a transaction determines what data the transaction can see when other transactions are running concurrently.